Vyral/base-template/_posts/2021-03-09-essential-info-for-first-time-homebuyers.md

 7:25- Wrapping things up

-If you have any additional questions about buying a home or about real estate in general, don’t hesitate to reach out via phone or email today.
+If you have any additional questions about buying a home or real estate in general, don’t hesitate to reach out via phone or email today.
 We look forward to hearing from you soon.